-Please note that the utility does not support creating the bootable version using an LS120 drive.
-To run on an LS120 drive, please create the bootable floppy using a regular disk on a standard floppy drive.
+- The utility does not support creating the bootable version using an LS120 drive.
+To run on an LS120 drive, create the bootable floppy disk using a regular disk on a standard floppy drive.

-- Open up a DOS prompt window and launch the download from the temp directory (or other directory you chose) by typing in the file name.
+- Open up a DOS prompt window and start the download from the temp directory, or another directory, by typing the file name.

-- Insert your pre-formatted floppy diskette into the floppy drive and press any key to let the system know that a floppy diskette has been inserted.
+- Insert your pre-formatted floppy diskette into the floppy drive and press any key.

-- The tool will extract the bootable version of the utility onto your floppy diskette.
+- The tool extracts the bootable version of the utility to your floppy diskette.

-- To use the Bootable version, eject the floppy and insert it into the computer system you wish to test.
-Power down and reboot the system with the Bootable floppy in the drive.
-The utility will automatically run.
+- To use the bootable version, eject the floppy and insert it into the computer system you are testing.

 This applies to: